Fin-bar/Pf2e-Alignment-Damage/README.md

 A module for changing the automated behavior of alignment damage and other damage types with broad immunities
 # Features

 Allows alignment damage to apply to more (or less!) varieties of creatures.
-Also contains options to apply bleed damage to more types of creatures.
+Also contains options to apply bleed, positive, and negative damage to more types of creatures.